jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then drush output should not contain :output</code></summary>

 <br/>
-Assert Drush output does not contain a string
+Assert Drush output does not contain a string.
 <br/><br/>

 ```gherkin